-Here's which devices are compatible with NVIDIA's GeForce Now
+Check out the list of GeForce Now compatible devices

-NVIDIA's GeForce Now is now officially out of beta, and players have already begun using it more widely.
-However, some players might be confused as to whether or not they're able to use the service.
-Perhaps the best thing about GeForce Now is just how easy it is to use, and how you don't necessarily need to have a high-end device in order to take advance of it.
+Since NVIDIA's GeForce Now has been out of beta, players already begun using it more widely.
+However, some players might be confused as to whether they can use the service on their devices.
+Perhaps the best thing about GeForce Now is just how easy it is to use, how many games are available on it, and how you don't necessarily need to have a high-end device to take advance of it.

-GeForce Now isn't limited to one type of device, so there's no real list of exact devices that will and won't work.
-However, NVIDIA has listed out a series of requirements for the service on various devices, including what it will take for Mac, PC, and Android devices to be compatible with the service.
+GeForce Now isn't limited to one type of device, so there's no actual list of exact devices that will and won't work with it.
+However, NVIDIA has listed its series of requirements for the service on various devices, including what it will take for Mac, PC, and Android devices to be compatible with the service.
+Check out the list of GeForce Now compatible devices and their requirements below:

 PC Requirements for GeForce Now